jfreeouf/fewd-dc-24/Week_02_Styling/Assignment/README.md

 ###Description

+Hello.
 A hot, new NY Tech Startup, Relaxr, has approached you to help them develop a new landing page for their company.
 They've handed you the [design file](starter_code/design_file) for the site, along with the copy and assets.
 You need to take these files and turn it into a landing page.

 ![Relaxr Landing Page](starter_code/images/relaxr_landing.jpg)